AlexIIL/TrainCraft-Ideas/README.md

 # TrainCraft-Ideas
 Ideas, suggestions and discussion for traincraft.
-So we can keep actual issues seperate from ideas
+So we can keep actual issues seperate from ideas.